Gavin Williamson speech on the outbreak of coronavirus and support for disadvantaged pupils on remote learning

-Education Secretary @GavinWIlliamson on the Government’s response to the outbreak of coronavirus and support for disadvantaged pupils on remote learning:
+Education Secretary @GavinWIlliamson speaking yesterday (19 Apr) on the Government’s response to the outbreak of coronavirus and support for disadvantaged pupils on remote learning:

 I’d like to welcome you to today’s briefing from Downing Street.